SAP-archive/cloud-workflow-codejam/exercises/01/readme.md

 This trail leads you to the CF specific view of your subaccount.

+> It's a good idea to bookmark this page so you can get back to it easily.

 ### 2. Set up a Workflow service instance in your CF space